 Picture 2.
 Pre-submission check.
+(Not in use for first step regular project application form)

 Once the checks are completed and no inconsistencies are found, the 'Submit project application' button becomes active.
 Click it in case you wish to submit the application for assessment.
 Please note that the application form can no longer be edited after submitting.